SarahZimmermann-Schmutzler/hydralein/README.md

 3) Install the dependencies.
 In this case it's just **Paramiko**.
 You can install it across platforms with **Pip**:
     `pip install paramiko`

 >i: If you want to test the the program safely, you can create a test environment with Docker, that establishes an SSH connection to localhost.
-This is not part of this Repository.
+Make sure the container runs before testing the program. *How to create this environment is not part of this Repository*.

 ## Usage
 - Make sure you are in the folder where you cloned Hydralein into.